a Saturday in February of 2000, I was fortunate to hear Eliot

 cleared acre after acre and his house had neither electricity

 nor a phone.
-For ten years, he grew and sold organic vegetables.
+For ten years, he and his first wife Sue grew and sold organic vegetables.

 Mr. Coleman has written extensively on the subject of organic